geOcom 2025 at Rennes

 Possible interactions between Superset and mviewer, feedback from GéoBretagne and Geo2France

-Grist, the No-Code Promise Finally Delivered?
+Grist: Is the No-Code Promise Finally Delivered?

 Grist promises to be the database for everyone.
 Is this a realistic promise?
 For whom?
 What complementarities with geOrchestra?

-Fabrice Phung, DataEtat startup, Pierre Jégo
+Fabrice Phung, startup DataEtat

 MapStore at geOcom 2025: A Year in Review